More

 Be careful with remote monitoring

 While trust is essential in a remote work environment, a certain degree of remote monitoring can help ensure productivity and accountability.
 It’s not about playing Big Brother, but rather about supporting productivity.
-Remember, however, that any form of monitoring should be transparent and clearly communicated to employees.
+Remember, however, that any form of employee monitoring in the workplace should be transparent and clearly communicated to employees.
 Avoid software that tracks keystrokes or mouse movement, as these can feel overbearing–and they’re actually pretty easy to trick.
 Instead, establish remote work guidelines that outline expectations and show your employees you trust them to do their work.

 Create a culture of trust